-If you happen to be sensitive to one (or more) of these hidden joint pain triggers you very well be making your pain worse without even knowing it!
+If you happen to be sensitive to one (or more) of these hidden joint pain triggers you very well could be making your pain worse without even knowing it!

-Yes, big toe.
-You see alcohol is linked to a specific kind of arthritis called gout that often shows up as intense pain in your big toe.
-But even if you don’t have gout, alcohol can increase inflammation throughout the body including in your joints.
+Yes, I did say big toe.
+You see alcohol is associated with a specific kind of arthritis called gout which often shows up as intense pain in your big toe.
+But even if you don’t have gout, if you’re sensitive to alcohol it can increase inflammation throughout your body, including in your joints.

 2. Chinese food:

-While more restaurants are getting better about eliminating MSG from their menus, many still make liberal use of this flavor enhancer that can trigger joint pain in folks who are sensitive to it.
+While more restaurants are getting better about eliminating monosodium glutamate (MSG) from their menus, many still make liberal use of this flavor enhancer.
+And MSG can reportedly trigger joint pain in folks who are sensitive to it.
 When ordering Chinese always specify no MSG.

 3. Diet soda: